adonisjs/v5-docs/content/api/orm/decorators.md

 }
 ```

-## `computed`
+---

+### computed
-The `computed` decorator marks a model property as computed.
-You will only need this when creating an API server and want certain properties of a model to be present in the [serialize](/api/orm/base-model#serialize) output.
+You can use the `computed` decorator to serialize a model property when converting the model instance to a JSON object.

 ```ts
 import { column, computed, BaseModel } from '@ioc:Adonis/Lucid/Orm'